Ikaros-sc/Tobacco/README.md

 The dataset is located in the branche images_2.

-The code is located in the branches code.
+The code is located in the branche code.